 The Atlanta Braves are a truly embarrassing franchise, and I mean that in every facet of the word.
-They are historically bad in the playoffs ?
-2019 has proved that true once again ? but it’s the players and people who have run the organization that make it such a disgrace to the league and American sports in general.
+They are historically bad in the playoffs -- 2019 and 2020 proved that true once again (yes, I know they've earned a World Series berth in 2021) -- but it's the players and people who have run the organization that make it such a disgrace to the league and American sports in general.

 I don't need to harp on former Braves closer John Rocker, who wanted to fight a girl on Survivor and once made fun of nearly every minority group in an interview with Sports Illustrated.
 I don't even need to mention Braves legend and Hall-of-Fame third baseman Chipper Jones, who once dehumanized immigrants and tweeted that the Sandy Hook shooting was a hoax to hundred of thousands of followers.

-That’s not to say every player to don a Braves jersey is a bad guy.
-That’s not even why I’m writing about this pitiful organization.
+That's not to say every player to don a Braves jersey is a bad guy.
+Freddie Freeman exists.
+That's not even why I'm writing about this organization.

-Why It’s Time to Eliminate the Tomahawk Chop
+Why the Atlanta Braves' Tomahawk Chop is Offensive

 Think the chopping chant isn't offensive and is a needed part of Braves history?

-If you find yourself thinking being offended by these symbols and images is just being overly sensitive or a “liberal snowflake” or whatever other excuse you come up with, and that rooting for a team of players that throws and hits baseballs for a living is more important than considering the opinions and livelihoods of people from a different race, let me introduce you to someone.
+If you find yourself thinking being offended by these symbols and images is just being overly sensitive or whatever other excuse you come up with, and that rooting for a team of players that throws and hits baseballs for a living is more important than considering the opinions and livelihoods of people from a different race, let me introduce you to someone.

 The Braves responded by saying they would not give out foam tomahawks to each seat for Game 5 and basically said they'd keep playing the Tomahawk Chop chant's music except when Helsley was in the game.

-Right, because there’s no way he can hear or see anything when he’s sitting in the bullpen.
-Oh, and it’s not like zero American Indians are watching a nationally-televised playoff baseball game.
+Right, because there's no way he could hear or see anything when he was sitting in the bullpen.
+Oh, and it's not like zero American Indians were watching a nationally-televised playoff baseball game.

 Atlanta Braves fans, being Atlanta Braves fans, said screw it and started the chant without the music after the second pitch of the game.